marobi/Pico_6502_v4_ehbasic/README.md

 That's all

 BTW no real USB-keyboard yet.
 You need to use a terminal emulator on your system, like PuTTY, TeraTerm or something.
+BTW2 and ... you need to connect to the USB-A connector.